prof3ssorSt3v3/mad9011/docs/deliverables/finalproject/part5.md

 ### Submission Requirements Met

 - [ ] The Figma project link is provided.
-- [ ] A PDF of the presentation is submitted.
+- [ ] The Figma Slide link for the presentation is submitted.
 - [ ] The chosen theme of the app is clearly described.
 - [ ] Names of all group members are included in the submission.